aa29zzjj/Project-2-Client-Server/README.md

 In addition, for all of what follows, we are assuming that the server is run before the client is run.
 If you want to handle the case where the client is run first, without a running server, that is great but will receive no additional credit.

+In this assignment, you need not be concerned with data validation.
+You may assume that the data entered by users is correctly formatted.

 In general, if these requirements do not explicitly ask for a certain feature, then you are not required to provide that feature.
 No additional points are awarded for extra features.

 ## Task 1 Use the IntelliJ Project Name "Project2Task1".

 In Task 1, you will make several modifications to EchoServerUDP.java and EchoClientUDP.java.
 Note that these two programs are standard Java and we do not need to construct a web application in IntelliJ.
+Both of these programs may be placed in the same IntelliJ project.

-EchoServerUDP.java
+EchoServerUDP.java from Coulouris text

 ```
 import java.net.*;